Road Trip Animation in PowerPoint 2016 Tutorial

 Figure 1.2

-• Same animation effects has been applied to all the 8 trees with a Delay Timing of 1 Second between each.
+• The same animation effects have been applied to all 8 trees with a Delay Timing of 1 Second between each.

-• You can either apply a Solid Fill Color or even can place a nice picture for the Background and here is the output in Figure 1.3:
+• You can either apply a Solid Fill Color or even can place a nice picture for the Background and there is the output in Figure 1.3:

 Trees Passing by Animation